XuesongYang/end2end_dialog/README.md

 # END-TO-END JOINT LEARNING OF NATURAL LANGUAGE UNDERSTANDING AND DIALOGUE MANAGER

-This repository releases the source code for our paper [END-TO-END JOINT LEARNING OF NATURAL LANGUAGE UNDERSTANDING AND DIALOGUE MANAGER](https://arxiv.org/abs/1612.00913).
+This repository releases the source code for our paper [END-TO-END JOINT LEARNING OF NATURAL LANGUAGE UNDERSTANDING AND DIALOGUE MANAGER](http://ieeexplore.ieee.org/document/7953246/).
 Please cite the following paper if you use this code as part of any published research.

-    [1] X. Yang, Y. Chen, D. Hakkani-Tur, P. Crook, X. Li, J. Gao and L. Deng, "END-TO-END JOINT LEARNING OF NATURAL LANGUAGE UNDERSTANDING AND DIALOGUE MANAGER", in Proceedings of The 42nd IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2017.
+[1] Xuesong Yang, Yun-Nung Chen, Dilek Hakkani-Tür, Paul Crook, Xiujun Li, Jianfeng Gao, and Li Deng.
+"End-to-end joint learning of natural language understanding and dialogue manager."
+In Acoustics, Speech and Signal Processing (ICASSP), 2017 IEEE International Conference on, pp. 5690-5694.
+IEEE, 2017.

-    @inproceedings{yang2016endtoend,
+    @inproceedings{yang2017end,
-        title={END-TO-END JOINT LEARNING OF NATURAL LANGUAGE UNDERSTANDING AND DIALOGUE MANAGER}, author={Yang, Xuesong and Chen, Yun-Nung and Hakkani-T\"ur, Dilek and Crook, Paul and Li, Xiujun and Gao, Jianfeng and Deng, Li}, booktitle={Proceedings of The 42nd IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).}, year={2017},
+      title={End-to-end joint learning of natural language understanding and dialogue manager}, author={Yang, Xuesong and Chen, Yun-Nung and Hakkani-T{\"u}r, Dilek and Crook, Paul and Li, Xiujun and Gao, Jianfeng and Deng, Li}, booktitle={Acoustics, Speech and Signal Processing (ICASSP), 2017 IEEE International Conference on}, pages={5690--5694},
+      year={2017},
+      organization={IEEE}
     }

 ## License